 We believe the gospel.
 We are Christians who believe that Jesus Christ is exactly who he said he was, that he literally rose from the dead on the first Easter, and that each of us can know God as we turn to Jesus as our personal Lord and Savior.
 At the same time we believe that church should be a place where all people feel welcome – skeptics, searchers, doubters, and believers.
 We believe that as Christians we are to do what Jesus taught us including feeding the hungry, helping the oppressed, and sharing the good news of the gospel.

 We think we have a responsibility to think carefully and deeply about the issues our culture faces.
-We embrace everything Science can demonstrate, but we also believe there is more going on beneath the surface of things than what can be measured by Sicence.
+We embrace everything Science can demonstrate, but we also believe there is more going on beneath the surface of things than what can be measured by Science.
 On our own, we humans have access to only part of reality.
-But we believe there really is a God who created everything and who knows you by name.
-God can reveal to us what we couldn’t figure out on our own.
+But we are not alone, there is a Maker of Heaven and Earth who can reveal to us things we couldn’t have figured out on our own.
 We believe that God loves every person on this planet (John 3:16).
 We believe that the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord (Romans 6:23).

 Our theology is in the reformed tradition, and perhaps one of the most helpful summaries of our beliefs can be found in one of the earliest statements of Christian faith – the Apostles’ Creed: